One of the greatest gifts that travel has given me is patience.

 I had all the time in the world.

 Getting from our guesthouse in San Ignacio to our one in Placencia ended up a convoluted journey for such a short distance.

 There were two options for travelling to Placencia from San Ignacio’s bus station:

 Either a bus to Belmopan, a bus to Independence, and a water taxi to Placencia, or a bus to Belmopan, a bus to Dangriga, and a bus to Placencia.
 Either route would take several hours with the total distance coming in at roughly 125 miles.

-The first leg of the journey, to Belmopan, was a standard bus ride in Belize.
-Dave and I arrived at the station sweaty, dusty, and looking forward to the day being over.
+The first leg of the journey, to Belmopan, makes for a standard bus ride in Belize.
+Dave and I arrived at the bus station sweaty, dusty, and looking forward to the day being over.
 We stepped on to the dry, dusty ground and wandered into the station, greeted by an enormous swarm of frustrated-looking people.
 It was a Saturday in Belize and it seemed as though every single person in the country was, like us, planning on heading south.

 With the southerly-direction buses running only once per hour, we joined the crowd and settled in for a long and boring wait.

 A very long wait.

 Waiting in Belmopan’s bus station felt like waiting for Godot.
 In front of the queueing area there was a metal fence with a door in it.
 Whenever a bus would arrive, someone would slowly open the door and a hundred people would try to force their way through the tiny gap and on to the bus.
 It was like being in a cage.
 It was like being in school again and shoving people out of the way to see a fight.